 - Be accurate in naming any software or programming languages.

-- Use words like conversational, proficient, and fluent to describe your skill level.
+- In order to describe language ability, use words like conversational, proficient, and fluent to describe your skill level

 Optional: Summary & Qualifications